actualbudget/docs/docs/Installing/DockerWithNginx.md

 ### IP Address or URL of your machine

-The self-signed certificate uses your machine's IP address or URL to enable your browser to validate you've connected to the correct computer.
+Your machine's IP address or URL is used to generate the self-signed certificates.
+Your browser uses these certificates to validate you've connected to the correct server.

-If you run an internal DNS server and access your computer through a URL (like `ssh myname@myhost.internal.mydomain.com`), you may want to use the URL to your machine.
+If you run an internal DNS server and access your machine through a URL (like `ssh myname@myhost.internal.mydomain.com`), you may want to use the URL to your machine.
 If not, or you're unsure, start with you machine's IP address.

 The command below will show IP addresses for all network interfaces for your machine.
 Pick the one associated with the network you will use to access ActualServer.